Frequently Asked Questions

 Does the assessment just cover dyslexia?

-No, when information is gathered at the beginning of the assessment, the Assessor will identify whether it is necessary to also cover dyspraxia and/or ADHD, depending on the background information provided.
+For children under 16, the assessment only covers dyslexia.
+For those over 16, the Assessor will identify whether it is necessary to also cover dyspraxia and/or ADHD, depending on the background information provided.
 These are assessed for using diagnostic interviews, along with the tests listed above.
 Please read essential info on ADHD assessments here.

 When will I receive the report?